katyisgreaty/Addresses/README.md

 ## Known Bugs

-_Replacing hrefs with buttons seems to do something strange to the links; it will take it to the correct url but the cshtml file won't load._
+_If you leave all of the forms blank on the add a new address page, the server returns a 500 error.
+Also, replacing hrefs with buttons seems to do something strange to the links; it will take it to the correct url but the cshtml file won't load._

 ## Support and contact details